Estimated reading time: 10 to 15 minutes (+33 minutes).

 When will the association's projects begin to have an impact?

-The question doesn't arise, since Autistes France doesn't carry out projects.
-Thus, no objective can be validated or postponed, whatever the reasons - political conflicts, economic constraints, moral dilemmas, lobbying pressure or divergent interests.
-Regardless of the societal obstacles that have hindered the rights of autists in France for
+The question does not arise, since Autistes France does not carry any projects.
+Consequently, no objective can be validated or postponed, whatever the reasons may be — political conflicts, economic constraints, moral dilemmas, lobbying pressure, or conflicting interests.
+Regardless of the societal obstacles that have hindered the rights of autists in France for more than

 .